dials/dials/doc/sphinx/documentation/tutorials/centring_vs_pseudocentring.rst

 * :file:`bravais_setting_5.json` - the experimental geometry including a crystal
   model with a primitive orthorhombic lattice
-* :file:`indexed.pickle` - the spot list from indexing
+* :file:`indexed.refl` - the spot list from indexing

 Viewing these files using the :program:`dials.image_viewer` and the reciprocal lattice points in the :program:`dials.reciprocal_lattice_viewer` reveals the